Coloman of Galicia: Titles

-Coloman was styled "by the Grace of God, king of the Ruthenians, and by his glorious father's generosity, duke of Dalmatia and Croatia" in his first extant charter in 1226.
+Coloman was styled "by the Grace of God, king of the Ruthenians, and by his glorious father's generosity, duke of Dalmatia and Croatia" (nos Colomannus, Dei gratia Ruthenorum rex, et largitate gloriosi patris nostri Andree, Hungarorum regis, dux Dalmatie atque Croatie) in his first extant charter in 1226.

 Göncöl, Archbishop of Split, referred to Coloman as "king and duke of Slavonia" in 1229.
 The first document mentioning Coloman's rule in "whole Slavonia" was issued by the Zagreb Chapter in 1230.
 He was consequently styled as "king, and duke of whole Slavonia" from the late 1230s.